weather_iconDublin | 16.81 °C | AQI 5

 ---Advertisement---

-The bursting firecrackers during Diwali go back centuries, rooted in tradition and festivities.
+The bursting of firecrackers during Diwali go back centuries, rooted in tradition and festivities.
 While this tradition is cherished, the increasing awareness of its environmental and health hazards is changing perceptions.
 Firecrackers release harmful chemicals like sulfur dioxide, carbon monoxide, and fine particulate matter (PM2.5), which have immediate and long-term impacts on human health, especially for those with pre-existing respiratory conditions.
 Moreover, noise pollution from crackers severely affects the elderly, infants, and animals, causing immense distress.

 HISTORY